PaddlePaddle/PaddleTS/README_en.md

 * A set of transformation operators for data preprocessing (e.g. missing values/outliers handling, one-hot encoding, normalization, and automatic date/time-related covariate generation, etc.);
 * A set of analysis operators for quick data exploration (e.g. basic statistics and summary).
+* Automatic hyper-parameter tuning;
+* Third-party ML models & data transformations integration (e.g. scikit-learn).
+* Run models on GPU devices;
+* TS2Vec, a time series representation learning model;
+* DeepAR, a deep time series model for probabilistic forecasting.

 In future, more advanced features will be coming, including:

-* Automatic hyper-parameter tuning;
+* Time series anomaly detection;
-* Time series representation learning models；
+* More time series representation learning models;
-* Add support for probabilistic forecasting;
+* More probabilistic forecasting models;
 * Scenario-specific pipelines which aim to provide an end-to-end solution for solving real-world business problems;
 * And more.